alina-andreevna/FPGA_tools/README.md

 **window analysis** - module for calculate mean value, max value and index of max value.
 See readme file inside folder before use

+**tcl** - set of scripts for automation design and verificate FPGA modules

+    **make_project** - script for create, synthesis and implementation Vivado project from given sources

 **template.vhd** - universal template file for new .vhd modules